alejandro61299/Minimaps_Personal_Research/docs/index.md

  Transfrom Map Coordinates to Minimap Pixel Cordinates.
 Very similar to the MapToWorldF function on M_Map.

   #### **Test**
-  Now the texture of the minimap will be well generated and you will be able to see it.
+The texture of the minimap will be well generated and you will be able to see it but will be sta.
 You can also see the indicator of the player's position and you can even add alerts by clicking on the map.

  #### **Solution**
 ```cpp